-A broad minor focusing on the various aspects of society, culture, and social life.
-A minor in Sociology consists of 12 semester hours of credit.
+A Sociology minor serves as an excellent complement to your chosen major for a variety of diverse careers.
+As an AUM Sociology minor, you will examine such topics as the causes of social inequality, the social factors that influence human behavior and the diversity of cultural practices.
+The curriculum will encourage you to think critically and understand different points of view - all skills valued by today's employers in a variety of fields.
+A minor in Sociology consistsof 12 semester hours of credit.
 Students wishing to minor in Sociology must complete SOCI 2010 Social Problems and 9 additional hours of SOCI course work at the 3000 or 4000 level.
 SOCI 2000 Introduction to Sociology is a prerequisite for the upper level courses.
 It can be used to satisfy a core requirement in Area IV.